-In Japan, approximately 65 million people are members of cooperatives, and the cooperative industries that range from agriculture, forestry, fisheries, purchasing, finance, mutual insurance, job creation, welfare, medical care, travel, housing and so on.
+In Japan, over 107 million people in total are members of cooperatives, and the cooperative industries that range from agriculture, forestry, fisheries, purchasing, finance, mutual insurance, job creation, welfare, medical care, travel, housing and so on.

 In April 2018 Japan Co-operative Alliance (JCA) was organized in order that cooperatives work together with each other to solve various issues that they face and that the possibilities of their roles and functions expand in the region.